jdvivar/ing-landing-hipotecas-codesandbox/README.md

 </ing-landing-hipoteca>
 ```
 ### Logo
-This will paint a little ball of kitten furr instead of the logo and your heart will melt:
+This will paint a little ball of kitten furr instead of the logo and your heart will melt 😻
 ```html
 <ing-landing-hipoteca>
     <img slot=logo src=http://placekitten.com/300/100 />